lesimoes/lesimoes/README.md

   <img align="right" width="50%" src="https://github-readme-stats.vercel.app/api?username=lesimoes&count_private=true&show_icons=true" alt="My github stats">

 My name is Leandro Simões, but you can call me **Le**.
-I'm Software Developer from Brazil, former Assistant Professor and hold a master's degree in Computer Science from UFJF.
+I'm Software Engineer from Brazil, former Assistant Professor and hold a master's degree in Computer Science from UFJF.

 I've been working with **Node**, **Typescript**, **React**, **React Native**, **AWS**, **DDD** and a lot of cool things for the past decade.
 I had work for the past 6 years as a Professor (Teacher) in some Univercities in Brazil.